Xamez/rise-of-babylon/GAME_DESIGN.md

 ﻿# SumerWars

-> **Note:** The project might be renamed to "Babylon Wars" or "Rise of Babylon".
+> **Note:** The project might be renamed to "Babylon Wars" or "Rise of Babylon"

 ## 1. Overview

 SumerWars is a real-time strategy (MMORTS) game set in ancient Mesopotamia.
 Players govern a city-state, manage scarce resources, trade for survival, and wage war for supremacy.
-The game emphasizes logistical constraints (wood scarcity) and historical accuracy.
+The game emphasizes logistical constraints (wood scarcity) and historical accuracy

 ---